WeDev00/conditioned_mint_page_flutter/README.md

 # Flutter conditioned Mint Page

-A Flutter webpage to mint an NFT if you have completed a transaction on UniSwapRouterV2.
+A Flutter webpage to mint an NFT if you have completed a transaction on UniSwapRouterV2 during the past 24 hours.

 ## Getting Started